 Wool slippers:

-• Sheep need occasional shearing to stay healthy, so wool as an animal byproduct is not inherently wrong.
+• Sheep need occasional shearing to stay healthy, so wool as an animal byproduct is not inherently wrong (in our view).

 • But it’s crucial the sheep have good lives (free-range), they’re shorn in warm weather only, and their skin isn’t damaged in the process.